zoeyliu18/childes_parsing/README.md

-# child_syntax: Child and Parent speech annotated with adaptations of the Universal Dependencies framework
+# Child and Parent speech annotated with adaptations of the Universal Dependencies framework

 ## Train graph-based parser based on out-of-domain UD-style data